 Business - Design and Innovation Track (M.S.)

 The Master of Science (M.S.) graduate program in the School of Business is a multi-model interdisciplinary program where business and non-business majors build expertise across key competencies for exceptional performance: innovation, human-centered design, high performing teams, critical thinking, solution finding, creativity, emotional and cultural intelligence.
 The M.S. offered through Linfield's School of Business is full-time, designed to be completed within twelve months.
 The Design and Innovation Track is structured on a cohort model, whereby a group of students follow an integrated sequence of courses from beginning to end.
-Students are expected to maintain continuous enrollment in the M.S. in Business, remaining in their cohort throughout, with personal and work commitments planned accordingly.
+Students are expected to maintain continuous enrollment in the M.S. program, remaining in their cohort throughout, with personal and work commitments planned accordingly.

-Please click here for a full description of admission requirements for the Master of Science: Business program, please see the Admission section of the catalog.
+For a full description of admission requirements for the Master of Science: Business program, please see the Admission section of the catalog.

 A minimum of 40 total credits, including1: